All Episodes

 Because they are the best.

-Sean Hannity Show.
+All right, glad you're with us, Sean Hannity Show.

-Two days, it's all over.
+It's all over.

 It's done.

-And uh we'll probably get to some of that in the course of the show today.
+He's in the process of holding his last press conference, and we'll probably get to some of that in the course of the show today.

 All right, so all week we've been telling you about this ongoing sting operation by Project Veritas and James O'Keefe.

-And then we had this article come out by the Washington Bureau Chief of the Huffington Post.
+And then we had this article come out by the Washington Bureau chief of the Huffington Post.

-Guy's actually not a bad guy, Ryan Grimm.
+Guy's actually not a bad guy.

-He's been on the program before, and Ryan Grimm counter sting catches O'Keefe Network attempting to soak chaos at Donald Trump's inauguration.
+And Ryan Grimm counter sting catches O'Keefe Network attempting to sow chaos at Donald Trump's inauguration.

 The stinger gets stung.

-And the only problem is, and I looked at the little bit of video that they had put out there on this, it was not the same operation.
+And the only problem is, and I looked at the little bit of video that they had put out there on this.

 Totally different.